 The Aquatechnik system has been supplied by UK distributor and stockist Smith Brothers Stores Ltd. Product Specification Manager, Richard Skinner has supported Imtech and the project throughout with installer training and regular site inspections, helping with reports to assist Imtech with their comprehensive quality control process.
 Richard is delighted to report, “the project has progressed extremely well, with a very high standard of installation and attention to detail having been made by Imtech and the engineers involved in the installation of the Aquatechnik system.”

-If you would like to know more about the Aquatechnik system, please contact Richard through the details below;
+If you would like more information about the Aquatechnik system, please contact: